 The formal, scientific naming of plants and certain groups of algae and fungi is known as botanical nomenclature.
 Botanical nomenclature is closely linked with plant taxonomy.

-The conventions of botanical nomenclature were established by Carl von Linné (better known by his latinised name Carolus Linnaeus, 1707–1778) when he published Species Plantarum in 1753.
+The conventions of botanical nomenclature were established by Carl von Linné (better known by his Latinised name Carolus Linnaeus, 1707–1778) when he published Species Plantarum in 1753.
 Linnaeus described every species he knew using a two-part name (binomial) and a concise description.
+The value of the binomial system is its economy and universality: the same name is used, regardless of language differences.

-- Pomaderris buchanensis is a newly described species (published by Neville Walsh in 2008) that is confined to rocky banks of the Snowy River near Buchan in East Gippsland, Victoria.
+- Pomaderris buchanensis (a species described by RBG Botanist Neville Walsh in 2008) is confined to rocky banks of the Snowy River near Buchan in East Gippsland, Victoria.

 In scientific literature, binomials also include an author or authority, denoting the person who originally described the taxon.
 For example, Banksia serrata L.f. was described by Linnaeus' son, Carl Linnaeus (1741–1783; L.f. is an abbreviation of Linnaeus filius, meaning 'son of Linnaeus').

-Botanical nomenclature is governed by the International Code of Botanical Nomenclature (ICBN).
-One of the principles of the ICBN is that the application of the name of a taxon is determined by means of a nomenclatural type.
+Botanical nomenclature is governed by the International Code of Nomenclature for algae, fungi and plants (ICN).
+One of the principles of the ICN is that the application of the name of a taxon is determined by means of a nomenclatural type.
 A type specimen is the herbarium specimen to which the name of a taxon is permanently attached.
-For example, the type for Banksia serrata was collected by Joseph Banks and Daniel Solander in Botany Bay in 1770, one collection of which is in the National Herbarium of Victoria (MEL).
+For example, the type for Banksia serrata was collected by Joseph Banks and Daniel Solander in Botany Bay in 1770, a specimen of which is held in the National Herbarium of Victoria at Royal Botanic Gardens Victoria (MEL).
 A type is not necessarily the first collection of a taxon, nor the most typical or representative example of the taxon.

 MEL's Australian collection contains almost 20,000 types of names of flowering plants, gymnosperms (conifers) and pteridophytes (ferns) and another 2,000 types of names of fungi, lichens, bryophytes (mosses, liverworts and hornworts) and algae.
 MEL's foreign collections contain an as yet unknown number of types (potentially more than 10,000), many of which are from Otto Sonder's herbarium.